ziyoung/shadow4j/README.md

 # shadow4j

-A sock5 proxy server written in Java
+A proxy server written in Java.